Barbara Lenk

-Barbara A. Lenk (born December 2, 1950) is an American attorney and jurist who served as an associate justice of the Massachusetts Supreme Judicial Court.
+Barbara A. Lenk (December 2, 1950 – May 19, 2026) was an American attorney and jurist who served as an associate justice of the Massachusetts Supreme Judicial Court.
 On April 4, 2011, Massachusetts Governor Deval Patrick nominated her to that position and she was confirmed by the Governor's Council on May 4, 2011.
 She took the oath of office on June 8, 2011.

 Early life and education

-Justice Lenk was born in Queens, New York.
+Justice Lenk was born in Queens, New York, on December 2, 1950.
 Her parents were a bookbinder and a housekeeper.
 Her first language was Polish.
 She received a Bachelor of Arts magna cum laude from Fordham University in 1972, a Doctor of Philosophy in political philosophy from Yale University in 1978, and a Juris Doctor from Harvard Law School in 1979.

 Career

 Upon graduation from law school, she joined the Boston law firm of Brown, Rudnick, Freed & Gesmer and was a partner there for six years.
 Her practice focused on civil litigation, with a specialty in First Amendment issues.